MairaGalvao/mars-rover-plateou/README.md

    14. The user must verify not to add more rover's than the actual amount of points
    15. Unit test - or e2e test to see if all final results are being displayed
    16. Inputs should not be separated.
    17. Display all the final positions
+   18. multiple rovers instead of one

    **EXTRAS**